What is the Strawman Fallacy?

 The Strawman Fallacy

-In debates or disagreements, especially online, it’s common to hear people attacking arguments that weren’t actually made.
-This is known as the strawman fallacy — and it’s one of the most common errors in reasoning.
+In debates or disagreements, especially online, it’s common to hear people attacking arguments that their opponent hasn’t actually made.
+This is known as the strawman fallacy and it’s one of the most common errors in reasoning.

 • Child: “I don’t think homework helps me learn.”